onbings/ftpsclient/README.md

 	an application to a ftp server.
 Only a small subset of the full FTP/FTPS specification is supported

-	It is based on the word made by:
+	It is based on the work made by:
 	- jlaffaye 			github.com/jlaffaye/ftp
 	- smallfish 		github.com/smallfish/ftp
 	- Marco Beierer 	github.com/webguerilla/ftps